PROGRAM (DROPPING, ADDING, WITHDRAWING)

 - The full name and address of the person or institution to which the verification is to be sent

 Students may officially graduate in September, January, or May.
 The all-University Commencement ceremony is held in May.
-The College holds two baccalaureate ceremonies, one in December and one in May.
+The College holds a baccalaureate ceremony in May.
 Students must apply for graduation on Albert, and they must be enrolled for either course work, leave of absence, or maintenance of matriculation during their final semester.

 The Committee on Undergraduate Academic Standards reviews student records throughout the academic year.
 All of its actions are based on the grades to date at the end of the term.